poga/stdchat/README.md

 # stdchat

-facebook messenger to unix pipe
+facebook messenger to THE UNIVERSAL INTERFACE

 ## Install